David Morris (snooker player)

-David Morris (born 27 November 1988 in Kilkenny) is an Irish snooker player.
+David Morris (born 27 November 1988 in Kilkenny) is an Irish former professional snooker player.
 In the 2015-2016 he was ranked as Ireland's number 3 player, after Fergal O'Brien and Ken Doherty.

 Career

 Early career

 Aged 16, he reached the quarter finals of the U21 World Snooker Championships.
 He has been Irish champion at every level, winning the overall National championship every year from 2004 to 2006 (becoming the youngest ever winner in 2004).
 For 2006–07 he made his debut on the main tour, reaching the last 64 in two tournaments.

 His best run in the 2007–2008 season was to the last 48 of the UK Championships, where he lost to Dave Harold (who also defeated him in qualifying for the previous year's Welsh Open).
 His only opening-round defeat that year was to Supoj Saenla in the World Championship, but despite this setback in the highest ranking-point event of the season he did enough to reach the top 64 of the rankings.
 He also won the Lucan Racing Irish Classic, an event staged by Fergal O'Brien featuring 8 (mostly Irish) professionals – Morris beat O'Brien 5–3 in the final.